 - One year of high school language is equal to one quarter of De Anza language.
 For example, if you took Persian 1 & 2 in high school, you can continue with Persian 3 at De Anza.

-- Review the Persian course catalog and current schedule of classes (see links on left menu).
+- Review the Persian course catalog and current schedule of classes.

-- See our Intercultural/International Studies Division Frequently Ask Questions page for more information about taking a language class at De Anza.
+- Visit our division World Languages website for more information about taking a language class at De Anza.